Cephra/blog/README.md

 - [ ] Prompt templates with logic
 - [ ] Integrated web search
 - [ ] Follow up on posts
-- [ ] Separate independent Agents for sections of the blogs
+- [ ] Separate independent Agents for sections of the posts